isomerpages/mlaw-marketingshopfront/_legal-services/1-practising-law-in-Singapore.md

 The  [Legal Services Regulatory Authority](https://eservices.mlaw.gov.sg/lsra/lsra-home)  oversees the regulation of all law practice entities and the registration of foreign lawyers in Singapore.

-The regulated entities include Singapore law practices, licensed foreign law practices, qualifying foreign law practices, joint law ventures, formal law alliances, group practices and representative offices) in Singapore.
+The regulated entities include:
+- Singapore law practices (SLP)
+- Licensed foreign law practices
+- Qualifying foreign law practices
+- Joint law ventures
+- Formal law alliances
+- Group practices
+- Representative offices

+SLPs are subject to threshold requirements under Rule 3 of the Legal Profession (Law Practice Entities Rules) 2015.
+The threshold requirements include limits on the number of foreign lawyers who can practise in, or be directors, partners or shareholders in, or share in the profits of, the SLP.

+To qualify to practise as a sole proprietor, partner or director of an SLP, a lawyer must, since being admitted as a solicitor, have been employed for at least three years.

 For more information on the types of licences and registration available, and the application process, please click [here](https://www.mlaw.gov.sg/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/types-of-licence-or-registration/)